stephenkyang/tp/docs/DeveloperGuide.md

    on the action to the user
 6. After DepositList is sucessfully manipulated (if necessary) and a text reponse is given, DepositCommand exits.

-### Design & Implementation of the Deposit Feature

-Like all other functionalities of BudgetBuddy, the deposit feature is heavily modularized and designed with an OOP lens.
-Because of this,
-the parsing of user input, the parsers for each feature, and each feature's actions are all in separate classes.

-On a high level, the deposit feature starts with `CommandParser` taking in the input and choosing which `Command` class to execute from.
-This happens with all user input in BudgetBuddy.
-Then if the first word is "deposit," the `execute` function of the `DepositCommand` class will run, creating a new `DepositAction` class.
-The `execute` function will run a method corresponding to what the user inputs.
-The design of this three class system is meant to modularize the different aspects of the internal logic so future problems would be encapsulated in a specific location.

 ### Expense Component